 If you’re into things like SVGs, CSS, UX, design systems, and accessibility, Sara Souedian is a powerhouse of knowledge on these subjects and more.
 There have been times when I have been trying to achieve some relatively complex CSS animations (eg. this one) and I have found Sara’s knowledge and code references extremely useful.
 Sara’s website includes many excellent articles and useful code examples.

 Otherwise, there are of course many more web designers and developers out there that I refer to and I am constantly stumbling across great articles and new techniques.
-If you know of any other great web design gurus or sources of web design knowledge please don’t hesitate to get in touch via social media or email at email@example.com.
-If this article was useful for you might want to check out some of my other web design and development articles, web tutorials, or web projects.
+If you know of any other web design gurus or sources of web design knowledge please don’t hesitate to get in touch via social media or email at firstname.lastname@example.org.
+If this article was useful for you might want to check out some of my other web design and development articles or web tutorials.